Lesterpaintstheworld/terminal-velocity/story/act3/chapter1/scene3/3_1_3_scene/02_005_key_moments.md

 3. **Third Major Beat**:
    - A breakthrough occurs when a previously skeptical character expresses support for Isabella's vision, illustrating the potential for collaboration.
    - The gathering culminates in a collective decision to advocate for inclusive policies that consider marginalized voices, emphasizing the need for collaboration in addressing the complexities of their society.
    - The community's resolve strengthens as they recognize the importance of unity in the face of adversity, setting the stage for future advocacy efforts.
-This moment marks a pivotal shift in Marcus's character arc, as he begins to align his policies with ethical considerations.
+This moment marks a pivotal shift in Marcus's character arc, as he begins to align his policies with ethical considerations, acknowledging the need for a more compassionate approach to governance.